Sparse-Input Neural Network using Group Concave Regularization: Discussion

-\acks{This research was supported in part by the National Institutes of Health Grants R01CA256157, R01CA249279, 1R21CA263950-01A1, the United States Army Medical Research Materiel Command grant Award Number HT9425-23-1-0393, and the Prostate Cancer Foundation Challenge Award.}
+This research was supported in part by the National Institutes of Health grants R01CA256157, R01CA249279, R21CA263950, the US Food and Drug Administration grant 1U01FD007857-01, the United States Army Medical Research Materiel Command grants HT9425-23-1-0393 and HT9425-25-1-0623, and the Prostate Cancer Foundation Challenge Award.